 The results are relevant and the plugin is an amazing time saver.
 It’s a must have as soon as you have more than 50/100 images in your library.

-The plugin combines extremely well with WooCommerce since E-Commerce websites lack of textual content.
+The plugin combines extremely well with WooCommerce since E-Commerce websites lack textual content.

 2. Real Media Library – Images Organizer for WordPress

-Real Media Library is an amazing media WordPress plugins.
+Real Media Library is an amazing WordPress plugin to deal with your media.
 It allows you to organize your images in folders.
-This is so useful when you have thousand of pictures in your WordPress Library.
+This is so useful when you have thousands of pictures in your WordPress Library.

 It’s time to put your library in order!

 Permalinks and meshing are important for SEO.
-Real Media Library is the perfect plugin to help you doing so with your images.
+Real Media Library is the perfect plugin to help you do this with your images on WordPress.

 The plugin offers a lot of possibilities and is very handy.
 You can drag and drop, create, rename, delete or reorder your image folders.
 Give it a look.
 You won’t regret it !